 Follow these simple workarounds to know how to access the external hard drive on Windows 10.

 Solution 1: Performing Preliminary Fixes

 It is better to perform basic troubleshooting before carrying out the technical and advanced ones.
 Most of the time, the external hard drive is not accessible due to some simple problems.
 Thus, you might solve this issue by the basic workarounds only and save your time as well as effort.
 So, follow the steps and perform them as we have discussed below.

 - Insert the hard drive into a proper USB port of your PC.

 - Only make sure that the USB port is not defective and is compatible with the hard drive.
-You can ensure that by plugging another external device to it.
+You can ensure that by plugging another external device into it.

 - Otherwise, plug in the hard drive to a different USB port of the PC.

-- Another thing that you need to check that the USB port is in working state with the latest drivers installed.
+- Another thing that you need to check is that the USB port is in a working state with the latest drivers installed.

 Now check whether Windows can detect the external hard drive or not.
 If not, then proceed to the technical workarounds explained below.

 Drivers are those components that run any hardware and control them to use the Operating System.
 They serve as an interface between the hardware and the Operating System.
 Thus, Windows won’t be able to access the hard drive if the drivers are not up-to-date or corrupted.

 Thus, follow these steps to update the drivers and storage controllers manually.

 - Press the Windows logo key and ‘R’ to launch the Run application.